 Top 5 Alternative Czech Nature Tours

-Are you traveling during the summer to the Czechia?
-And do you want to visit some extraordinary and unusual places?
-Here you go!
-The second article by the Czech Centre Bucharest, this time about the most interesting spots in the Czech nature.
+Are you travelling to the Czechia this summer?
+And do you want to visit some extraordinary and unusual places if so?
+Then here you go!
+The second article by the Czech Centre Bucharest, this time about the most interesting Czech rural and provincial destinations.

 Find the first article about architectural monuments in Prague: here.

 By Jakub Charousek

 Hydroelectric plant Dlouhé Stráně.